STEP-BY-STEP SUBSIDENCE GUIDE

-Sometimes trees may be removed to provide a quick solution to the problem, though in rare cases this can lead to the opposite of subsidence, known as ‘heave’.
+Sometimes trees may be removed to solve the problem.
+Once the tree has been removed there will be a period of monitoring to ensure that removing the tree has stabilised the ground.
+It’s important to note that in rare cases removing a tree can lead to the opposite of subsidence, known as ‘heave’.
 Heave is where the ground beneath a property swells up with excessive moisture caused by the absence of a tree that used to keep the moisture levels low.
 An arboriculturist (tree specialist) will be able to provide advice on matters involving tree and root control.

 Pipework beneath or within your foundations can sometimes cause subsidence, if they leak or burst and cause earth to be washed away.
 A CCTV drain survey can determine if this might be the problem and, if it is, then remedial work to the drainage system can be carried out.
 This might eliminate the need for costly and intrusive underpinning procedures.

 If you have had subsidence problems in the past, it is probable that you will have difficulty finding an insurer to provide you with the home insurance you need to fix it if it happens again.